cryptr-examples/cryptr-node-express-passport-sample/README.md

 npm init
 ```

-🛠️ After that create the entry point file you chose in `npm init` process, here we'll use `index.js`
+🛠️ After that, create the entry point file you chose in `npm init` process, here we'll use `index.js`

-🛠️ Then add express support:
+🛠️ Then, add express support:

 ```bash
 npm install express